MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/create-product-or-service.md

 ## Use products and services

-Whether work order products and services are created individually or in bulk as part of a work order incident type template, they appear on work order forms in the mobile app.
+Work order products and services appear on work order forms in the mobile app, regardless if they are created individually or in bulk as part of a work order incident type.

 Work order products and services aren't required.
 Field technicians can edit the quantity or add new items from the product catalog.
 Administrators use [security roles and field security profiles](users-licenses-permissions.md) to specify what users can edit, create, and delete.